django-helpdesk/django-helpdesk/docs/custom_templates.rst

     A public follow-up written by staff, so the submitter can read it.

 ``followup-item-inbound``
-    A public follow-up that came in from the submitter, either by e-mail or through the public ticket view.
+    A public follow-up that came in from the submitter by e-mail.
+Submissions made through the public ticket view are not currently attributed to the submitter, so they are classed as ``followup-item-outbound`` instead.

 Restyle these classes in ``helpdesk-customize.css`` to fit your own palette.
 The colors are backed up by a text label in each follow-up header, so keep